Showing posts with label villa maria. Show all posts

 Former Taco Villa

-Let's taco 'bout this vacant building.
+Let's taco 'bout this building.

-RadioShack, the last known tenant, moved in after the redevelopment of Sul-Mar Center at Villa Maria and Briarcrest around 2006-2007, where it had been previously been homed there since 1971 (originally opened as "Allied Radio Shack", a short-lived branding of the chain when parent company Tandy Corporation owned Allied Electronics).
-In 2015, Tandy Corporation (renamed RadioShack Corp. in 2000 to focus on its core business) went bankrupt and most of the corporate-owned stores closed.
+Shortly after, RadioShack moved from Sul-Mar Center at Briarcrest and Villa Maria (which was about to go through a major renovation) to the location.
+RadioShack Corporation declared bankruptcy in 2015 and most of the corporate-owned stores closed.
 The corporate stores that weren't closed were converted to Sprint/RadioShack co-branded stores under new company General Wireless.
 Unfortunately, the partnership with Sprint dissolved with the bankruptcy of General Wireless two years later, closing the Sprint/RadioShack stores (including this one).
-The closure of this meant that RadioShack officially exited the Bryan-College Station market, and today, the closest brick-and-mortar RadioShack store is in Brenham (which is a franchised store).
+The closure of this meant that RadioShack officially exited the Bryan-College Station market.
+As of 2020, the closest brick-and-mortar RadioShack store was in Brenham (which is a franchised store) but numbers continued to dwindle that as of September 2025 that number is now just around half a dozen.
+After a few years of sitting vacant, Fred Loya Insurance moved in by February 2021, which is still there today.

 All pictures here are by the author, March 2020.